What is Mavenclad used for in MS?

 It's important that you tell your MS team if you have any health problems or are taking other medicines.
-Mavenclad may not be appropriate if you have existing medical conditions including liver or kidney problems, active cancer, serious infections such as HIV or tuberculosis or are taking other medicines which suppress the immune system (including methotrexate, ciclosporin, cyclophosphamide and azathioprine).
+Mavenclad may not be appropriate if you have existing medical conditions including liver or kidney problems, active cancer, serious infections such as HIV, hepatitis or tuberculosis or are taking other medicines which suppress the immune system (including methotrexate, ciclosporin, cyclophosphamide and azathioprine).

 Conception and pregnancy